-- Be thoughtful and organized regarding directives, set clients up for success in process and product. - Avoid themes that will elicit painful emotions. - Consider developmental level of clients in selecting media/processes and themes.
+- Be thoughtful and organized regarding the prompts given to, set clients up for success in process and product. - Avoid themes that will elicit painful emotions. - Consider the developmental level of clients in selecting media/processes and themes.
 Attempt to facilitate developmental growth in the art work.